 - While DWI charges for your ordinary citizen tend to be stressful, a charge of DWI for a commercial driver can threaten their very livelihood.
 The stakes are much higher.

-It’s not easier than ever to find a taxi, an Uber, or a Lyft rideshare driver to cart you back home from the bar at night.
+It’s easier than ever to find a taxi, an Uber, or a Lyft rideshare driver to take you back home from the bar or restaurant at night.
 The laws regarding drunk driving in Texas are unusually steep.
-You could be facing jail time, major fines, license suspension, and your car insurance will likely skyrocket.
+You could be facing jail, major fines, license suspension, and your car insurance will likely skyrocket.
 If you injure someone (or worse), you can be facing felony charges related to the DWI.
 These consequences are easily avoided by taking the following precautions:

 - Eat before and while you’re drinking;